 2.2.3.
 Which gradient can I paddle down?

 We have now learned how to make the best altitude profile we can based on just maps and satellite imagery.
-Another crucial question remains: when gradient can I safely paddle down?
-What gradient matches which class of water?
+Another crucial question remains: what gradient can I safely paddle down?
+What gradient matches which technical level of the riveré?
 Once again, this is something you will largely learn by experience.
 There are so many factors influencing the technical character of a river, the main ones being the river channel pattern and the discharge.
 Most rivers will become faster and more technical when discharge increases.
 A high-discharge river with a gradient of 10m/km will be more technical and require better boat handling skills than a low-discharge river with the same gradient.

 Anastomosing rivers and meandering rivers which lack bedrock rapids will – other than braided rivers – often show more distinct rapids separated by flatwater sections, but they mostly lack the technical rapids of single channel bedrock rivers.